Razyapoo/KGBClusteringDocumentation/user_documentation.md

 <h1 id="motivation">Motivation</h1>

 The grouping of clusters is a powerful built-in tool that allows to effectively work with large amounts of data in a clear and intuitive way.
-This extension provides a new way of interacting with the graph by allowing to group clusters of similar nodes, and interact with them in a more manageable and intuitive way.
+This extension provides a new way of interacting with the graph by allowing to combine different simplification techniques, that can improve the user's experience of working with a large graph.

-The extension takes into account hierarchical relationships and utilizes the concept of multi-level hierarchy, which is achieved through the use of compound nodes.
+The extension takes into account [hierarchical relationships](glossary.md#hierarchical-relationships-glossary) and utilizes the concept of multi-level hierarchy, which is achieved through the use of [compound nodes](glossary.md#compound-node).
 These nodes can be expanded and collapsed, creating smaller representations of the original graph, and making it easier to restore the original graph without losing any information.
-Additionally, the extension supports map-style zooming, which allows to easily adjust the necessary level of detail displayed and focus only on the data of interest.
+Additionally, the extension supports map-style [zooming](glossary.md#zooming), which allows to easily adjust the necessary level of detail displayed and focus only on the data of interest.

 Furthermore, the extension provides a group compact mode, which allows to uncover the internals of the groups without cluttering the graph.
 This mode allows to easily view the nodes within a group and recursively explore inner groups, helping to focus on specific groups and understand their structure.

-Another useful feature of the extension is the ability to move clusters of nodes around the graph area as a group, making it easier to reorganize and rearrange the data.
-This feature helps to keep the graph area clean and without clutter.
+Another useful feature of the extension is the ability to move clusters of nodes around the graph area as a [visual group](glossary.md#visual-group-glossary), making it easier to reorganize and rearrange the data.

-To bring more flexibility in controlling the amount of detail displayed and help to focus on the data of the interest, our extension provides options for global, local and inverse local zooming.

 Overall, the grouping of clusters is a valuable tool for anyone working with large and complex networks, providing a range of features that help to understand and manipulate the data, without losing important information.